roylee0704/outyet/README.md

 one evil root-cause: they are `non-deterministic`.

 Now you know the root cause, to solve any kind of concurrency problems, it easy, you just need to make them `deterministic` again.
+The hard part is, HOW?

 ---
 ## Solution